okitouni/my-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a second year Ph.D. student at the Lab for Nuclear Science and the Statistics and Data Science Center at MIT.
-I am mainly interested in research at the interface between machine learning and physics.
+I am a fourth year Ph.D. student at the Lab for Nuclear Science and the Statistics and Data Science Center at MIT.
+As a Junior Investigator at the Institute for AI and Fundamental Interactions, I am mainly interested in research at the interface between machine learning and physics.
 Problems I work on include AI robustness, fairness, and interpretability applied to high energy physics.
 I am also interested in geometric learning and graph based architectures to improve our understanding of collider data.
 <!---